 "The clean energy transition represents our state’s greatest opportunity in generations to create thousands of new jobs and attract millions of dollars of private capital to our state.
 I am proud to bring together so many local officials from around our state to learn from national experts—and learn from each other—about how we can make New Mexico the national leader in clean energy,” said Senator Heinrich.
 “Our state has some of the richest renewable resources on Earth, including wind, solar, and geothermal.
 Many of the actions New Mexicans can and should take to tap the full potential of those resources will happen at the local level.
 I’m confident that every local leader at this summit can take what they have learned and turn it into concrete plans for projects in their community.
 I want all of us to work together to put New Mexico in the best possible position to thrive in the rapidly growing clean energy economy."

-“The Nez-Lizer Administration is very thankful to Sen. Heinrich and many others who made the summit a great success.
-It also allowed the Navajo Nation to engage with others leader and stakeholders and to highlight the Paragon Bitsi Ranch solar development project that we are actively working on to bring renewable energy to our communities and the State of New Mexico,” said Navajo Nation President Jonathan Nez.
+“The Nez-Lizer Administration is very thankful to Senator Heinrich and many others who made the summit a great success.
+It also allowed the Navajo Nation to engage with others leaders and stakeholders, and to highlight the Paragon Bitsi Ranch solar development project that we are actively working on to bring renewable energy to our communities and the State of New Mexico,” said Navajo Nation President Jonathan Nez.

 "Our goal is to make Santa Fe the most sustainable city in the most sustainable state in the country," said City of Santa Fe Mayor Alan Webber.
 "We know we can do it.
 We’ve inherited a tradition of respect for nature, the land, the sky, and the water.
 Now it’s our turn to use public policy, investment, engagement, and partnerships to continue that tradition and make it our shared future.
 Thanks to Senator Heinrich for shining a bright light on the opportunities in front of us in energy and sustainability when we all work together."